NHSDigital/vaccinations-app/README.md

     brew install make gnu-sed gawk coreutils binutils jmeter
     ```

+  Find out which homebrew path you have by using this command:
+    ```shell
+     brew --prefix make
+    ```
+  Based on the beginning of the path returned, select which HOMEBREW_PATH to export.
   - Override default OSX tools with their GNU equivalents
     - On M1 Macs and up: